 where Rsh is the resistivity of the shale (ohmm), Rlim is the maximum resistivity in clean pay intervals (ohmm), Rt is resistivity measured on logs (ohmm) and b = 1.0-2.0 [dimensionless] (Poupon & Gaymard, 1970).
 The results are displayed on the log plot as the first log on the right.

 We had initially intended to evaluate total porosity (PHIT) using both near and far counts measured by the neutron log (NEAR and FAR), as no density log is present.
-These logs was present in other wells in Field B. Unfortunately, there was only NEAR counts present for Well CP.
+These logs were present in other wells in Field B. Unfortunately, there was only NEAR counts present for Well CP.
 We instead converted the NEAR counts to an “estimated” neutron porosity (PHIN), utilizing an old chart book correlation, as given in Figure 15.
 Typically, for such correlation to be accurate, information about the type of tool is needed, but this information was not available for this well, and thus, the correlation was applied assuming a generic NGK style tool from the 1950s.